-While there are five types of supervision statutorily authorized for juveniles who come to the attention of the juvenile justice system,33 this report focuses on one type: probation imposed as a dispositional option for adjudicated delinquent offenses (i.e., probation group).
+While there are five types of supervision statutorily authorized for juveniles who come to the attention of the juvenile justice system, this report focuses on one type: probation imposed as a dispositional option for adjudicated delinquent offenses (i.e., probation group).
 Juveniles are ordered by the court to be placed on probation for a period not to exceed one year from the date entered.
-The court may extend probation for an additional period of one year after notice and a hearing.34 The juveniles in the sample ordered on probation were supervised under the policies and procedures in effect during FY 2016.
+The court may extend probation for an additional period of one year after notice and a hearing.
+The juveniles in the sample ordered on probation were supervised under the policies and procedures in effect during FY 2016.
 Once a juvenile is placed on probation, the role of the court counselor is to ensure the juvenile's compliance with the court's recommendations and sanctions and, equally important, to address the juvenile's needs - while protecting the public's safety.
 A juvenile is placed on one of three types of supervision levels: modified, standard, and intensive.
 Information about the juvenile's supervision level was unavailable for the sample studied.
-While this report focused on court-ordered probation as a dispositional alternative, the juvenile court judge usually orders other alternatives in addition to
+While this report focused on court-ordered probation as a dispositional alternative, the juvenile court judge usually orders other alternatives in addition to probation.
+While information on other alternatives ordered by the court was also unavailable for this report, the Sentencing Commission publishes a complementary report about the effectiveness of JCPC funded programs.

-33 The five types of supervision are (1) dispositional alternatives for undisciplined juveniles (G.S.
+&lt;sup>33 The five types of supervision are (1) dispositional alternatives for undisciplined juveniles (G.S.
 7B-2503), (2) conditions of protective supervision for undisciplined juveniles (G.S.
 7B-2504), (3) dispositional alternatives for delinquent juveniles (G.S.
 7B-2506), (4) commitment of delinquent juvenile to Department (G.S.
 7B-2513(j)), and (5) post-release supervision (G.S.
 7B-2514).

-34 G.S.
-7B-2510(c).
+G.S.
+7B-2510(c)